mcarson16/MechaCar_Statistical_Analysis/README.md

 ### T-Tests on Suspension Coils
 - T-Tests were performed to determine whether the aggregate of manufacturing lots, or the individual manufacturing lots, are statistically different from the population mean of 1500 PSI.
+  - NULL Hypothesis: There is no significant difference between the mean PSI of all manufacturing lots and individual lots and population mean of 1500 PSI.
+  - Alternative Hypothesis: There is significant difference between the mean PSI of all manufacturing lots and population mean of 1500 PSI

 ![d3 ttest total](https://user-images.githubusercontent.com/83254435/130503581-ea9027ff-bb3c-4cea-b0e7-c9b09437a29e.PNG)

 - The aggregate group's p-value was greater than .05.
-We fail to reject the null hypothesis that there is no statistical difference between this group and the population mean.
+We fail to reject the null hypothesis that there is no significant difference between the mean PSI of all manufacturing lots and individual lots and population mean of 1500 PSI.

 ![d3 ttest lots](https://user-images.githubusercontent.com/83254435/130503602-5ec3a78f-c8da-444d-99bb-a7dbbbb396bb.PNG)

 - Lot 1 and Lot 2 have p-values greater than .05.
-We fail to reject the null hypothesis that there is no statistical difference between this group and the population mean.
+We fail to reject the null hypothesis that there is no significant difference between the mean PSI of all manufacturing lots and individual lots and population mean of 1500 PSI.
 - Lot 3 has a p-value lower than .05.
 This suggests strong evidence to reject the null hypothesis.
-Ergo, there is a statistical difference between this group and the population mean.
+Ergo, there is significant difference between the mean PSI of all manufacturing lots and population mean of 1500 PSI

 ### Study Design: MechaCar Competition
+To compare MechaCar against the competition, we propose performing statistical analysis on Safety Ratings.

+  - Data type: Categorical, Ordinal, 1 to 5 star ratings.
+  - Test: Chi-Squared Test
+  - NULL Hypothesis: There is no significant difference in the categorical frequencies of safety ratings for MechaCar and the competition.
+  - Alternative hypothesis: There is a significant difference in the categorical frequencies of safety ratings for MechaCar and the competition.